entelecheia/lecture/_sources/lectures/llms/rag/index.md

 - **Content Delivery Network (CDN)**: Use a CDN to serve static content closer to the user, reducing latency.
 - **Monitoring and Autoscaling**: Employ monitoring tools to track system performance and automate scaling based on predefined metrics.

-## Evaluation and Performance Optimization
+## VI.
+Evaluation and Performance Optimization

 - **Component-Level Analysis**: Focus on optimizing each component individually for maximum efficiency.
 - **System-Wide Evaluation**: Assess the system as a whole, ensuring it meets the desired performance metrics in real-world scenarios.